dddrrreee/cs140e-20win/labs/1-gpio/README.md

    4. Be very careful to read the descriptions in the broadcom document to see when you are supposed to preserve old values or ignore them.
-      If you don't ignore them when you should, you can write back indeterminant values, causing weird behavior.
+      If you don't ignore them when you should, you can write back indeterminate values, causing weird behavior.
 If you overwrite old values when you should not, the code in this assignment may work, but later when you use other pins, your code will reset them.